savoirfairelinux/jami-client-android/README.md

 ./compile.sh

-We use a tested hash to build sflphone core, but if you want to use master:
+We use a tested hash to build ring daemon, but if you want to use master:

-cd sflphone && git pull
+cd ring && git pull
 cd -
 ./compile --build